Preparing for a flood event

 Historically, most Queensland towns and communities were established on or near a floodplain.
 As a result flooding is likely.
 With this in mind, understanding flood risks to your property and your local area, will help build community resilience to possible flood events.

-Disaster Hub is an information portal developed by council.
-It services the community during disaster events.
-It also helps build community emergency preparedness for events like flooding, all year round.
+Council has developed a Disaster Hub, an information portal to service the community during disaster events and help build our community's emergency preparedness for evets like flooding, all year round..